 Various Techniques for Boundary Testing

-Boundary analysis testing can be implemented with multiple techniques that will boost its effectiveness and result
+Boundary analysis testing can be implemented with multiple techniques that will boost its effectiveness and results.

 Before automating the process, let’s understand the manual steps involved in BVA: